 Capstone Course: HLTHPOL 480: Capstone Seminar for Certificate in Health Policy

-> - Complete two health policy-related experiential learning activities:
+- Complete two separate and distinct health policy-related experiential learning activities:

-> One 150+ hours learning experience
+One 150+ hours learning experience

 One 300+ hours learning experience

 - Create a public-facing e-portfolio about your health policy work and scholarship

 Introduction to the United States Health Care System (PUBPOL/HLTHPOL 165) is typically offered during both fall and spring semesters.
 You must take the Introductory Course PRIOR TO OR CONCURRENTLY WITH your electives and PRIOR TO the Capstone Course.

 This course provides an overview of key health policy issues in the United States.
 Topics include:

 • access to health care;

 • health care financing, including an overview of how health insurance works, the Medicare and Medicaid programs, and why there are uninsured persons and to what effect;